ShaunakRaole/RAPID/README.md

 > The `file_name` column in your sample sheet does not match the column names in `proteinGroups.txt`.
 Run `head -1 proteinGroups.txt | tr '\t' '\n' | grep "LFQ"` to see exact column names and update your sample sheet accordingly.

 **`make.names()` condition name warning**
 > Condition names starting with numbers (e.g. `6A`, `6B`) are automatically sanitized.
-This is expected behaviour — results will be correct.
+This is expected behaviour, so results will be correct.

 **Empty enrichment results**
 > This is expected when: (a) the dataset contains non-human proteins (e.g. yeast), (b) fewer than 3 significant proteins are detected, or (c) the significant proteins do not cluster into annotated pathways at the chosen FDR threshold.
 Try `--fdr_cutoff 0.1 --fc_cutoff 0.5` for more permissive thresholds.